Wohesi/progtheorie/README.md

 ## Acknowledgments

-A lof if inspiration has been drawn from the following book:
+A lof of inspiration has been drawn from the following book:

 *A Guide to Graph Colouring - Algorithms and Applications by R.M.R.
 Lewis*